This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 1. The 1953 Great Kefalonia Earthquake

-This Kefalonia travel guide wouldn’t be the same if we didn’t mention an event that marked the island’s rich history.
 On the 12th of August, 1953, Kefalonia was hit by one of the most devastating earthquakes in the history of modern Greece.
-It was the third big earthquake in four consecutive days that flattened Zakynthos, Ithaki and Kefalonia, claiming between 445 and 800 lives.

-Fiskardo was the only village in Kefalonia that wasn’t razed to the ground.
-The catastrophic quake of 7.2 magnitude on the Richter scale resulted in a big migration flow to Athens and abroad.
 An inevitable economic decline ensued.
 It took a long time for Kefalonia to stand back on its feet.
-It wasn’t before the late 1980s that Kefalonia started emerging as one of the main touristic destinations in Greece.
+It wasn’t before the late 1980s that Kefalonia started emerging as one of the main tourist destinations in Greece.

 Nowadays, Kefalonia is still hit by earthquakes.
-Yet, there is nothing to be afraid of anymore as structural engineering has evolved since and because of the 1953 earthquake.
-Most of the buildings are now protected according to modern anti-seismic regulations.
+Yet, there is nothing to be afraid of anymore, as structural engineering has evolved since and because of the 1953 earthquake.

 A severely damaged building in Assos.
 It has a collapsed roof and several cracks on the facade.